marnedo/ppgcourse2024/Calling_variants_from_low-coverage_ngs_data.FILIPE_VIEIRA/Readme.md

 -setMinDepth 30 | minimum total depth
 -setMaxDepth 150 | maximum total depth

 ANGSD can extract some QC info.
-You can use this bacth file to send the job using `sbath`:
+You can use this script to run `angsd`:

 ```
 #!/bin/bash